DasPoet/gowinkey/README.md

 }
 ```

-This will listen for and print out key events for one minute, providing
-additional information on whether an event was raised because of a key press or
-release.

-## Filtering events
+## Predicates

+To help customise the way that `Listen` works, gowinkey uses [Predicates](https://github.com/DasPoet/gowinkey/blob/master/predicates.go).
+You can either supply your own, or use those that have already been created for you.
+You can find a collection of predefined predicates [here](https://github.com/DasPoet/gowinkey/blob/master/key_event.go).

+### Example

-Suppose that we don't want to get bombarded with key events.
-For instance, we
-could only be interested in events for the keys *W*, *A*, *S* and *D*, because
-we want to write some basic movement for a game, or something.
+Suppose we don't want to get bombarded with key events.
+For instance, we could only be interested in events for the keys *W*, *A*, *S* and *D*, because we want to write some basic movement for a game, or something.

-Well, that is what `gowinkey.ListenSelective()` was made for.

-We can change our previous example only slightly to discard all events we don't
-want:
+We can now alter the code from above just slightly by passing the predefined predicate `Selective` to `Listen`.
+Notice that `Selective` takes the keys we want to listen for and returns an appropriate predicate that will handle all the work for us.

+Consider the following code snippet:

 ```go
 package main